Beer can Bessie at Happy Jack’s in Morro Bay

 I waved the coat like a matador waving a cape in an inviting flourish, and she had no choice but to slip into it.
 I made sure she was very snug and bowed and said, “A pleasure to have made your acquaintance, madam.
 Hope to meet you again and continue our meaningful and enlightening conversation.”

 She was momentarily at a loss.
 “Yeh, that’ll be the day, dog-dick,” she grumbled, and hurried out.
-Then, after she 86’d the Cayucos Saloon, because they discontinued beer cans and Hog Simmons passed away, dying on his horse on the range of a heart attack due to eating meat every day of his life, morning, noon and night, she showed up at Happy Jacks’s and did a double-take at the sight of me behind the bar.
+Then, after she 86’d the Cayucos Saloon because they discontinued beer cans and Hog Simmons passed away, dying on his horse on the range of a heart attack due to eating meat every day of his life, morning, noon and night, she showed up at Happy Jacks’s and did a double-take at the sight of me behind the bar.

 “You’re the gentleman helped me into my coat,” she said.